thervig/assignment_05/README.md

 1. Organize the functions that were in `point_pattern.py` into the appropriate modules.
 2. Update the tests to reflect the new structure.
 3. Write a function to generate $n$ random points, where the user defines $n$.
+Clarification: Please have the random points in the domain [0,1] for the functional tests to pass.
 4. Write a function that takes $p$ an integer number of permutations.
 For each permutation, create $n$ random points and compute the mean nearest neighbor distance.
 Let this function default to p=99 and n=100.
 Make sure that the user